 Shakespeare’s World: What’s Cool in the Classics

-You will audition for parts and learn amazing and direct acting techniques for bringing Shakespeare’s words to life.
-The production also may include basic stage combat, singing and dancing, depending on the talents of the individual cast members and the needs of the show.
+You will audition for parts and learn simple and direct acting techniques for bringing Shakespeare’s words to life.
+The production also may include basic stage combat, singing, and dancing, depending on the talents of the individual cast members and the needs of the show.

 Although this is an open admission program, students will have casting auditions after working with faculty.

-- Water bottle
+- Water bottle (very important)

 - Comfortable clothes you can move in

-This is an anticipated list of items needed for this theatre workshop workshop.
+This is an anticipated list of items needed for this theatre workshop.
 You may be required to bring additional items pertaining to the specific production.
 We will communicate with enrolled students on those needs about 6 weeks prior to the program.

-July 17 – July 30, 2022
+July 16 – July 29, 2023

-Tuition, room and board:
+Tuition, Room and Board

-(Total capacity includes Residential and Day Students)
+Total capacity includes Residential and Day Students